 All children have an account maintained in the cafeteria computer.
 To make payments to your child's account, please enclose in an envelope and indicate the child's name, ID number, and the amount submitted.
 Please make sure Drivers License number, address and phone number are on each check submitted.
 A lock box will be provided for payments.
 Payments received in the early morning will be posted before end of day.
 NO PAYMENTS WILL BE ACCEPTED DURING MEAL SERVICE TIMES.
 No change will be issued.
 End of the year balance will carry over to the next year.
-You can also make online payments by registering with "mySchoolBucks".
-Go to www.myschoolbucks.com.
-Also go to www.fusd1.org, Departments, Food Services: under Quick Links select "Meals/mySchoolBucks", first time users need to register.
+You can also make online payments by registering with "Nutrikids".
+Go to www.fusd1.org, go to Departments, Food Services: under Quick Links select "Meals/Nutrikids", first time users need to register.
 We encourage online payments, it is easy, secure and email reminders are sent when your child's account is low.